 - Fully Lined and Insulated:Interior framed with 2×4 lumber, insulated with 2” thick Styrofoam board insulation and finished with 3/8” sanded one side plywood (unpainted)

 Contact A&M Container

-If you need a shipping container to convert into a home, and want to inquire about your insulation options, contact usfor rates at 985-261-2199.
+If you need a shipping container to convert into a home, and want to inquire about your insulation options, contact us for rates.